 - Use this free service to check and verify MX records.

-So, go on and setup Google apps standard Email for your website or organization for free and do let me know if you are stuck anywhere in the process.
-If you find this tutorial useful, don’t forget to share it on Facebook and Google plus.
-You can subscribe to my Email newsletter for more such tutorials.
+If you find this tutorial useful, don’t forget to share it on Facebook and Google Plus.
+You can also subscribe to my email newsletter for more such tutorials.